pavangajjala/vaultscan-action/README.md

 [![Version](https://img.shields.io/badge/VaultScan-v1.2-blue)](https://github.com/pavangajjala/vaultscan-community)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)

+> ⭐ Star / 👀 Watch / 🍴 Fork this project if you find it useful!

 **VaultScan GitHub Action** is a reusable GitHub Action that automatically scans your repository for secrets and credentials using the [VaultScan Community Edition](https://github.com/pavangajjala/vaultscan-community).

 ---